hardfire/hardfire.github.com/_posts/2013-06-08-firefox-os-app-days-nepal-2013.md

 After this, the hackers were back to the development, and things seemed really serious then, as we had only 1 hour left for the demos.
 Fast forward to the app demos, at the end about 9 apps were demoed and they ranged from games like tic-tac-toe and love calculator (that app demo was fun) to full fledged applications like guru-chaiyo (A teacher finding service ) and Presentation 2.0  (more on this later)

-The team of wikipedia Nepal had also joined us during the hackathon to work on some of their web-related applications and problems, nothing substantial came out of the hackathon but they did manage to get the basic framework and participation ;) ready for the app.
+The team of Wikimedia Nepal had also joined us during the hackathon to work on some of their web-related applications and problems, nothing substantial came out of the hackathon but they did manage to get the basic framework and participation ;) ready for the app.
 At the end of the day we had a hand full of applications, happy hackers and what's left was a group photo. (a lot of people had already left by then)
 [![Group Photo](http://farm6.staticflickr.com/5346/8914046284_5d3161b829_z.jpg)](http://www.flickr.com/photos/hardfire/8914046284/)